denko-rb/denko/README.md

 ### denko-piboard

-[This gem](https://github.com/denko-rb/denko-piboard) adds a `Board`-compatible class for the built-in GPIO headers on single board computers (eg. Raspberry Pi).
+[denko-piboard](https://github.com/denko-rb/denko-piboard) adds a `Board`-compatible class for the built-in GPIO headers on single board computers (eg. Raspberry Pi).
 Connect peripherals directly to the SBC, and use classes from this gem.

 ### mruby-denko